ericleich/googleads-mobile-android-mediation/README.md

 networks and advertising solutions.
 The SDK enables mobile app developers to maximize their monetization in native mobile apps.

-This repository is broken into two sections:
+This repository has two sections:

 ## Mediation Example